CzechJiri/Tableau-Authorize.Net/README.md

 - I use JSON calls, while still in beta I feel we should not go back to XML ever again for cases like this ;-)

-- You can run it locally or try it on my GitHub page https://CzechJiri.github.io/Tableau-Authorize.net/AuthorizeNet.html (obviously you need Authorize.Net sandbox access)
+- You can run it locally or try it on my GitHub page https://CzechJiri.github.io/Tableau-Authorize.net/AuthorizeNet.html - simply open Tableau, select "Web Data Connector" as a datasource and paste the link above (obviously you need Authorize.Net sandbox access)

 thank you Brian McManus for not killing me for my constant bitching about API standards